Sharing clinical trial data: what it means for you

 - It provides a means by which you can comply with funder and journal mandates and expectations regarding the sharing of clinical trial data.

-Wellcome is joining CSDR in January 2018.
+Wellcome joined CSDR in March 2018.
 The Bill & Melinda Gates Foundation, Cancer Research UK and Medical Research Council have also joined.